learn-co-curriculum/dsc-resampling-methods-lab/README.md

     2. Compute the difference between the means of these resampled samples.
     3. If the difference between the means of the resampled samples is greater then or equal to the original difference, add 1 the counter you created in step 2
 4. Compute the ratio between the counter and the number of simulations (10,000) that you performed
-    > This ratio is the percentage of simulations in which the difference of sample means was greater then the original difference
+    > This ratio is the percentage of simulations in which the difference of sample means was greater than the original difference

 ```python